Rudxain/bookmarks/README.md

 # ⭐
-This is a curated collection of links to a wide gamut of content.

 Unlike typical browser "favorites"/"bookmarks", most of these links are _infrequently_ visited.
 They're here because they're **too valuable to be forgotten**.
 A minority of links are simply underrated.

 To reduce redundancy, if any of these URLs is included anywhere in my GH-Pages domain or my GH Profile-`README`, they'll be removed from this page.